katharsis-project/katharsis-docs/source/user-docs.rst

 QuerySpec vs. QueryParams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note that if you are new to Katharsis and have setup your applications based on the
+examples, you can skip this section.
+Everything is already properly setup for you.

 QueryParams is the traditional query api of Katharsis.
 QuerySpec is a new API
 with the purpose of simplifying the implementation of repositories and offering 100% JSON API compliance
 See the next section for more information about JSON API compliance.